 Modern Slavery & Human Trafficking Statement

 This statement sets out Mindera's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year ending December 2023.

 Our business